 Additionally, FTSE 100 spread betting UK markets can be traded free of stamp duty and capital gains tax.
 This is in stark contrast to traditional stock trading or forex trading platforms.

-There are several key aspects that you need to have a firm grasp of before you attempt to spread bet the FTSE 100.
-In entering this marketplace with your eyes wide open – you will have a much better chance of making consistent gains and protecting your bankroll from losses.
+There are several key aspects that you need to have a firm grasp of before you attempt to spread bet on the FTSE 100.
+In entering this marketplace with your eyes wide open – you will have a much better chance of making potential profits and protecting your bankroll from losses in the financial markets.

 First and foremost, the FTSE 100 is priced in points, while traditional shares are valued in pennies.